Neepsend railway station: History

 The station consisted of two flanking platforms joined by a footbridge which also served to carry a footpath over the railway.
 The platforms were both served by small buildings in the pre-double pavilion style used by the MS&LR.
 It was unusually located, the Sheffield-bound (up) platform being built against the face of a cutting, whilst the opposite platform (down) saw a long drop to street level.
 A signal box, narrow based but opening out above the stock loading gauge, was located at the Sheffield Victoria end of the 'down' platform.

 Present

 Due to low public usage of the station, caused by the better sited Corporation tramway services, it was closed to passengers on 28 October 1940 although the buildings and the signal box remained in situ until the 1970s.
 All traces of the original station have now been removed, with even the footbridge replaced in 2002 with a new structure.
 However, the station entrance is visible but claimed by the vegetation.

+As of 2025, there are plans to reopen the line between Sheffield Victoria and Stocksbridge as part of the South Yorkshire Supertram network, which would see tram-trains passing through and potentially calling at Neepsend.